-Buckwheat is just an amazing.
-And buckwheat flour is a suitable substitute for grains for people who are sensitive to wheat or other grains that contain protein gluten.
+Buckwheat is just amazing.
+And buckwheat flour is a suitable substitute for grains for people who are sensitive to wheat or other grains that contain the protein gluten.

 Buckwheat has little bit nut taste and pancakes served with sweet honey.. this is just divine…)

 And one more secret.
 In East Estonia are saying, that buckwheat is “viagra”.
-Buckwheat is very healthy and specially useful for man.
+Buckwheat is very healthy and especially useful for man.

 Notice, that if you change balance of buckwheat and quark in favour of buckwheat, you receive more crispy result.
 Eat warm, because cold dish become crispy, as well (what is not bad at all).

 In my picture are balls.
 But if you prefer to serve them as burger, form loaves.